*This post contains affiliate links.

 Long before I became a Girl Scout leader, I had a career as a teacher.
 It has been and always will be, my vocation.
-From the time I was a little girl playing school, I knew this is what I wanted to be.
+From the time I was a little girl playing school, I knew this is what I wanted to do when I grew up.
+In fact, I am still teaching thirty years after graduating with my Master’s in Education in 1987.

 I took to the keyboard last year published this book for brand new leaders: